NeutroniumCore/Neutronium/Documentation/Content/Overview.md

     ChromiumFXWPFWebWindowFactory, CefGlueWPFWebWindowFactory, AwesomiumWPFWebWindowFactory

-**Note that Recomended engine is ChromiumFXWPFWebWindowFactory.** AwesomiumWPFWebWindowFactory is present for legacy reason and CefGlueWPFWebWindowFactory is used for test purposes.
+**Note that Recommended engine is ChromiumFXWPFWebWindowFactory.** AwesomiumWPFWebWindowFactory is present for legacy reason and CefGlueWPFWebWindowFactory is used for test purposes.

 **Available JavaScriptFrameworks:**